 We hope to see you there!

 The Amadeus Choir marks the 100th anniversary of the end of the Great War with choral tributes to the fallen, including the Fauré Requiem and Vaughan Williams’ Dona Nobis Pacem.

 Lydia Adams, one of Canada’s most distinguished conductors, has been conductor and artistic director of the Amadeus Choir of Greater Toronto since 1984 and of the Elmer Iseler Singers since 1998.
-The 2014-15 season marks her 30th year with the Amadeus Choir.
+The 2018-19 season will mark her 35th year with the Amadeus Choir.